airpair/ntiered-aws-docker-terraform-guide/post.md

 As you walk thru various sections of this guide, you will be creating real aws resources that cost money.
 I did my best to keep the utilization footprint to the lowest possible configuration and I estimate less than hour to complete all the steps in this guide at $0.079/hr

-By the end, to demonstrate the disposable nature of infstrasture-of-code, we will be destroying all the infrastructure components that were created during the course of this tutorial.
+By the end, to demonstrate the disposable nature of infstrasture-as-code, we will be destroying all the infrastructure components that were created during the course of this tutorial.

 Please have the below ready before we begin: